Research and Work Groups

 The mission of the Environmental Humanities working group is to provide a venue for faculty, graduate students, post-doctoral researchers, and undergraduates from the social sciences and humanities to foster intellectual collaboration and develop a network of scholars interested in the multiple points of intersection between the environment and culture, society, art, history, technology, and politics.
 The Environmental Humanities is a thriving field that seeks to resituate humanistic questions and approaches at the center of scientific work on the major environmental problems of our age: climate change, pollution, clean water and other primary resources depletion, and the degradation of Indigenous lands.

-For additional information regarding the Environmental Humanities Working and Research Group, please contact Laura Ogden, Matteo Gilebbi or Damiano Benvegnù.
+For additional information regarding the Environmental Humanities Working and Research Group, please contact Laura Ogden or Matteo Gilebbi.

 Italian Studies Working Group